smworklair/snake/README.md

 # snake
-    This is a snake game, here's everything you need to know about this game
+To run the game, you need to go to the dist folder and run the snake file